antonic901/xbmc4xbox-redux/lib/libPython/python/Doc/library/binascii.rst

    return value is the correct 32bit binary representation regardless of sign.

-.. versionchanged:: 2.6
-   The return value is in the range [-2**31, 2**31-1] regardless of platform.
-In the past the value would be signed on some platforms and unsigned on others.
-Use & 0xffffffff on the value if you want it to match Python 3 behavior.

-.. versionchanged:: 3.0
-   The return value is unsigned and in the range [0, 2**32-1] regardless of platform.

 .. function:: b2a_hex(data)
               hexlify(data)

    Return the hexadecimal representation of the binary *data*.
 Every byte of *data* is converted into the corresponding 2-digit hex representation.
-The resulting string is therefore twice as long as the length of *data*.
+The returned bytes object is therefore twice as long as the length of *data*.

 .. function:: a2b_hex(hexstr)